git clone https://github.com/openliberty/guide-microprofile-openapi.git

 ---|---|

-Since the Open Liberty server was started in development mode at the beginning of the guide, your changes were automatically picked up.
+Because the Open Liberty instance was started in dev mode at the beginning of the guide, your changes were automatically picked up.
 Refresh the http://localhost:9080/openapi URL to see the updated OpenAPI tree.
-The two endpoints at which your JAX-RS methods are served are now more meaningful:
+The two endpoints at which your JAX-RS endpoint methods are served are now more meaningful:

 /inventory/systems/{hostname}: